Wolox/java-bootstrap/README.md

 We use [Lombok](https://www.baeldung.com/intro-to-project-lombok) for DTOs and logs.

-It provide`s` annotations to easily add getters/setters/constructors/logs to your code.
+It provides annotations to easily add getters/setters/constructors/logs to your code.

 You can always override the methods tha Lombok generates.